Skip to Main Content

 Demisexual: a person who doesn't develop sexual attraction to someone until they have a strong emotional connection

 Gay: men who are sexually and emotionally attracted to other men.
-Sometimes used for women who are sexually and emotionally attracted to other women.
+Sometimes used as an umbrella term for someone who is sexually or emotionally attracted to another person of the same sex.

 Lesbian: woman who is sexually and emotionally attracted to other women